Overview

 ```

-3. After the settings are complete, run the following command to restart the PostgreSQL service.
+3. After configuration, execute the following command to restart the PostgreSQL service.

 ```